abenkoula71/day1-order-details/README.md

  <h1> Flutter UI\UX Order Details</h1>

-<h4> You can change the information and link it to the databases and play the videos inside it and name image ....</h4>
+<h4> You can change the information and link it to the databases </h4>

 <h3>Accueil</h3>